It’s the heart and soul of the rhythm section–track it right!

-Most feel a passive DI is simply more transparent; it’s only a transformer in a box (see Mike Schulze’s article in this issue for more) and doesn’t have much “sound.”
+Most feel a passive DI is simply more transparent; it’s only a transformer in a box and doesn’t have much “sound.”
 An active DI box often has an added gain stage and gives you higher output but may color the bass tone.
 I personally use a Jensen passive DI box that works great even with passive basses.
 You should find what works best for you and your situations by testing as many DIs as possible with a variety of basses.

 Now let’s consider the mic.
 This is where you get your warmth and the natural characteristics of the bass, along with the room and the amp.
 As with guitar recording, you’ll get more treble and presence the closer you are to the center of the speaker cone.
 The further away you are from the cabinet itself, the more of the room you’ll get and you’ll notice a slight drop in both bass and treble response.
 Try a few different setups and listen to what sounds best.
 Please don’t just throw up a mic anywhere and hit Record.
 Get it right before it goes into your DAW… it’s worth the time.